jfh3/PYFIT-FF/README.md

 		* Flexible
 		* Open Source

-+ __Documentation__:
-This README file only contains information on how to install and use PYFIT-FF.
++ __Documentation__: This README file only contains information on how to install and use PYFIT-FF.
 For more detailed information on what the code is doing and how it works please refer to the manual in (PYFIT-FF/docs/manual.pdf).
 The manual covers the following topics
 	- Background information relevant to PYFIT
 		* Regression
 		* Neural network overview
-		* Machine learning potentials
+		* Overview of machine learning potentials
 		* Atomic fingerprinting schemes
 	- Information on how to use PYFIT-FF
+		* Outline of current functionality and future plans
+		* Overview of how PYFIT works
+		* Description of PYFIT's input and outfiles
+		* Description of PYFIT's input parameters and what they control
+	- Getting started:
 		* Dependency and code download instructions
-		* description of Input and out pfiles
-	- PY
-	- Open Source

-## Current functionality

-+ Single component mathematical ANN training using the local atomic environment descriptors developed by [Purja-Pun and Mishin](https://www.nature.com/articles/s41467-019-10343-5).

 # Installation

++ __Operating systems__:

+- Currently PYFIT has been tested and found to work efficently on macOS and Ubuntu-Linux.
+The code has not yet been tested on Windows, however, code should work provided the required dependancies are met.

++ __Dependencies__:

 Necessary dependencies (see below for dependency installation instructions):

 - PyTorch
 - Python 3.x
 - Numpy

 Once the dependencies are met then PYFIT can be installed using the following instructions